logaretm/vee-validate/docs/api/validation-observer.md

 ## Methods

-Those are the only methods meant for public usage, other methods that may exist on the ValidationObserver are strictly internal.
+These are the only methods meant for public usage, other methods that may exist on the ValidationObserver but they are strictly internal.

 | Method    |                Args                 |    Return Value    | Description                                                                                             |
 | --------- | :---------------------------------: | :----------------: | ------------------------------------------------------------------------------------------------------- |